datianshi/cffunctions/Readme.md

 cf.EachOrg().Action(printOrgName)()
 ```

-## Print each org name in parallell
+## Print each org name in parallel

+* Use GOROUTINE to serve the parallel processing
+* Aggregate all the errors if happens

 ```
 cf.EachOrg().Parallel(printOrgName)()